Website Ground Education

 Nature is our classroom!

 At Ground Education, the natural world is our classroom, where we can learn to mutually thrive on the Earth we all share.
 We are a growing nonprofit with a passion for bringing high-quality, inspiring, nature-based lessons to every elementary student as part of their school day.
-We currently provide 16 elementary schools, 2 Boys & Girls Club Sites and almost 10,000 students in the Long Beach Unified School District with edible and native plant learning gardens and teach hands-on lessons that nurture every student’s academic, physical and emotional well-being.
+We currently provide 22 elementary schools and nearly 14,000 students in the Long Beach Unified School District with edible and native plant learning gardens and teach hands-on lessons that nurture every student’s academic, physical and emotional well-being.

 Come join our team!
-GroundEd is a fun and growing organization!
+GroundEd is a fun and growing environmental education organization!

 If you would like to join an up-beat, driven, and fun culture and share our vision to have elementary students exploring, thinking and learning in nature spaces and want to help us grow, we look forward to hearing from you.